OWASP/Top10/2021/docs/A10_2021-Server-Side_Request_Forgery_(SSRF).md

 ports are open or closed on internal servers from connection results or elapsed time to connect or reject SSRF payload connections.

 **Scenario #2:** Sensitive data exposure.
-Attackers can access local files such as <file:///etc/passwd> or internal services to gain sensitive information.
+Attackers can access local files such as or internal services to gain sensitive information such as `file:///etc/passwd</span>` and `http://localhost:28017/`.

 **Scenario #3:** Access metadata storage of cloud services.
 Most cloud providers have metadata storage such as <http://169.254.169.254/>.
 An